anti1869/riak_exporter/README.md

 ## Status

 Currently, this app is in early stages of development.
-Nothing more that simple ``/stats`` endpoint translation are here.
+Nothing more that simple ``/stats`` endpoint translation is here.
 More features will (or will not follows) as long as I'll need them in my production setup.